avnibilgin/dotfiles/README.md

 # Dotfiles for my Arch Linux + Hyprland configuration

-> „Simplicity is the ultimate sophistication.“
->
->  Leonardo da Vinci

-> „Simplicity is the ultimate sophistication.“
->                                    Leonardo da Vinci
+> „Simplicity is the ultimate sophistication.“ – Leonardo da Vinci

 ### About the icon fonts and themes I used for the waybar panel: